bexelbie/bexelbie.github.io/_posts/2016-03-29-traveling.md

    for each carryon bag and attach it.
 You do not need to fill out the tag.

-4. If you're bag is overweight you have to take an overweight receipt to a separate counter, pay, and then return to get your boarding card.
+4. If your bag is overweight you have to take an overweight receipt to a separate counter, pay, and then return to get your boarding card.
 This may involve crossing a checkpoint.
 They won't care that you are the only person in the airport and that they watched you the whole time.
+Your ID will be re-checked against your itinerary anway.

 5. Go to security.
 To enter the screening line show just your boarding card, no ID.

-6. A guard supervises your putting your carryon bags on the security scanner belt.
-They will rearrange bags, look in bags, and generally makes sure things are in order.
+6. A guard supervises you putting your carryon bags on the security scanner conveyor belt.
+They will rearrange bags, look in bags, and generally make sure things are in order.
 Laptops are removed.
    Laptops are placed in separate bins and you are given a bin claim tag.
 In all other ways, the bags are screened as expected.
-The luggage tag on your carryon should be stamped after it is screened.
+The luggage tag on your carryon will be stamped by the gaurd after the bag is screened.

 7. Walk through a magnetometer, separated by gender.